 - If you want a medium steak, touch your chin: The steak should still be tender, but with some resistance.

 - For a medium-well steak, it should feel like your forehead: fleshy but with a good deal of resistance.

 Two additional things to remember.
-First, let your steak rest for about 5 minutes after removing it from the heat.
+First, let your steaks rest for about 5 minutes after removing them from the heat.
 It will allow the juices to redistribute, ensuring the juiciest, most tender steak possible.
-Second, the steak will continue cooking after it is removed from the heat, so pull it off slightly earlier than you would for a steak cooked to your level of perfection.
+Second, the steaks will continue cooking after they’re removed from the heat, so pull them off slightly earlier than you would for a steak cooked to your level of perfection.

 Gluten-free | Grain-free | Egg-free | Nut-free | Low-carb | Keto | Primal

 - 2 10-oz ribeye steaks, about 1-inch thick